The Boy Who Came Back from Heaven: Publication and reception

-Beth Malarkey later stated that her husband Kevin got the idea for writing the book after the media attention received in 2009 regarding Alex's surgery and that she resisted him bringing literary agent Matt Jacobson to meet their son.
+Beth Malarkey later stated that her husband, Kevin, got the idea for writing the book after the media attention paid in 2009 to Alex's surgery, and that she resisted his bringing Matt Jacobson, a literary agent, to meet their son.
 A book deal was signed by the end of the year, which gave Kevin exclusive copyright.
 Kevin was the book's main promoter, giving many talks and interviews.

-Books about purported visits to Heaven make up a popular and highly lucrative genre of religious books in the United States.
-The 2004 book 90 Minutes in Heaven spent over five years on the New York Times best-seller list and sold over six million copies, while the book Heaven Is for Real has sold over 10 million copies and the film adaptation earned $101 million at the box office.
+Books purporting to describe real visits to Heaven make up a popular and highly lucrative genre of religious books in the United States.
+The 2004 book 90 Minutes in Heaven spent over five years on the New York Times best-seller list and sold over six million copies; the book Heaven Is for Real has sold over 10 million copies and the film adaptation earned $101 million at the box office.
 The Boy Who Came Back from Heaven sold 112,386 copies in the first year, and received a platinum award from the Evangelical Christian Publishers Association in 2013 for over a million sales.

-According to paranormal researcher Benjamin Radford, part of the reason that the story was so well-received and accepted among its American Christian audience is that it reinforced their existing narratives and beliefs.
+According to Benjamin Radford, a paranormal researcher, part of the reason for which the story was so well received and accepted by its American Christian audience is that it reinforced their existing narratives and beliefs.
 By sticking closely to a widely accepted interpretation of heaven, God and demons, Malarkey was assured that his story would meet his audience's expectations and be popular.

-Repudiation
+Repudiation, lawsuits, and eviction

-In November 2011, Alex commented on a fanpage regarding the book that it was "1 of the most deceptive books ever."
-This comment was deleted by the page's moderators shortly afterwards and Alex was banned from the page.
+In November 2011, Alex Malarkey posted on a fanpage about the book a comment, in which he called it "1 of the most deceptive books ever." [sic] This comment was deleted by the moderators of the page shortly afterwards, and Alex was banned from the page.